seapagan/fastapi-template/README.md

   open for future functionality.
 - Database and Secrets automatically read from Environment variables or a `.env` file if that is provided.
+- User email is validated for correct format on creation (however no checks are performed to ensure the email or domain actually exists).

 The template **Requires Python 3.7+**